pinpox/gitea-matrix-bot/README.md

 A bot to listen for [gitea](https://gitea.io) webhooks and post to a [matrix](https://matrix.org) channel

+This bot was build using my [bot framework](https://github.com/binaryplease/matrix-bot/).
+If you stumble upon bugs on any of them please let me know!

 Join the support channel for help and discussion:
 [#gitea-matrix-bot:matrix.org](https://matrix.to/#/#gitea-matrix-bot:matrix.org)